oceanprotocol/docs/content/concepts/components.md

 <repo name="squid-py"></repo>
 <repo name="squid-java"></repo>

+## OceanDB Drivers

+OceanDB is an off-chain database(?) for storing metadata about data assets.

+<repo name="oceandb-mongodb-driver"></repo>
+<repo name="oceandb-bigchaindb-driver"></repo>
+<repo name="oceandb-elasticsearch-driver"></repo>

+These drivers are extended from a high-level module implementing OceanDB functions.
+You can create your own plugins based on its abstracted interface:

+<repo name="oceandb-driver-interface"></repo>

 ## Secret Store

 A [Parity Secret Store](https://wiki.parity.io/Secret-Store): software for distributed key pair generation, distributed key storage, and threshold retrieval.
 It's used to store asset access-control keys.